-The impact of COVID-19 (group and parent) and impairment of goodwill (group) and investment in subsidiaries (company) are new key audit matters this year.
+The impact of COVID-19 (group and parent) and the impairment of goodwill (group and parent) are new key audit matters this year.
 Otherwise, the key audit matters below are consistent with last year.

 Impact of COVID-19 (group and parent)